Malaysia's Maybank to implement US$11.9 billion sustainable finance framework

 It will also boost financing for green projects, as well as Environmental, Social, and Governance (ESG) thematic funds, loans and sustainability-linked trade products among others.

-Maybank said up to last year it had booked more than 8 billion ringgit in loans to renewable alternative energy activities.
+Maybank said up to March it had booked 8 billion ringgit in loans to green financing and renewable alternative energy activities.

 Group President and Chief Executive Abdul Farid Alias told a virtual briefing the bank is working with clients from various sectors to transition towards ESG compliance.